 Legal & General is set to incur £40m in restructuring costs in a bid to deliver £80m of cost savings this year.

 The company is looking to equity release as a growth area.
-It has written £37m in lifetime mortgages this year, and is targeting £200m in lifetime mortgage sales for the year.
+It wrote £37m in lifetime mortgages in H1 and is targeting £200m for the year.

-”The actions that we are taking allow us to focus on our chosen markets, enable us to continue to deliver low prices and better value for our increasing customer base and deliver attractive returns for our shareholders.”
+“The actions that we are taking allow us to focus on our chosen markets, continue to deliver low prices and better value for our increasing customer base, and deliver attractive returns for our shareholders.”